andreaorbase/CMSC-125_OSHang/README.md

 - src/ - java source files
 - exe - executable versions
 - jar - exported Java Archive files
-- word.txt - list of one-worded OS terms
+- word.txt - list of one-word OS terms
-- word2.txt - list of two-worded OS terms
+- word2.txt - list of two-word OS terms

 ## Getting Started

 ### Prerequisites

-REQUISITE: **jdk 21**
+To run **OSHang**, ensure the following are installed or available:

+- **Java Development Kit (JDK) 21** or later
+- A system that supports running `.exe` or `.jar` files
+- *Optional:* Java Runtime Environment (JRE) for running `.jar` without compiling

+To launch the game:

+- Double-click the `OSHang.exe` file, or
-Double click the exe file "OSHang.exe"
+- Run the `.jar` file using:

 ### User-System Flow
 🎯 Once the splash screen exits and the main menu appears, player can choose between 4 buttons